GXO Schedules First Quarter Earnings Conference Call for Wednesday, May 10, 2023

-GREENWICH, Conn., April 05, 2023 (GLOBE NEWSWIRE) -- GXO Logistics, Inc. GXO will hold its first quarter conference call and webcast on Wednesday, May 10, 2023, at 8:30 a.m.
+/EIN News/ -- GREENWICH, Conn., April 05, 2023 (GLOBE NEWSWIRE) -- GXO Logistics, Inc. (NYSE: GXO) will hold its first quarter conference call and webcast on Wednesday, May 10, 2023, at 8:30 a.m.
 Eastern Time.
-The company's results will be released after market close on Tuesday, May 9, 2023, and made available on investors.gxo.com at that time.
+The company’s results will be released after market close on Tuesday, May 9, 2023, and made available on investors.gxo.com at that time.

 Access information: